-DataGrip supports multiple database systems and it is a cross platform integrated development environment.
-It is developed by JetBrains.
-It is one of the tools that are used by PostgreSQL.
-It supports all database systems like MySql, DB2, Oracle, SQLite and H2 etc. It supports different operating systems such as Windows, Linux and macOS.
+DataGrip supports multiple database systems and is a cross-platform integrated development environment.
+JetBrains develop it.
+It is one of the tools that PostgreSQL uses.
+All database systems, including MySql, DB2, Oracle, SQLite, and H2, are supported.
+It supports operating systems like Windows, Linux, and macOS.

-- The DataGrip provides an auto complete facility to users to make them easy and time saving.
+- The DataGrip provides users an auto complete facility to make them easy and time-saving.

-- We can easily navigate between tables, views and procedure.
+- We can easily navigate between tables, views, and procedures.

-- It helps developers to detect bugs in coding and provide suggestions on how we can fix it.
+- It helps developers detect bugs in coding and suggest how we can fix them.

 - It consumes many resources of your system.

-OmniDB is one of the GUI tools it supports different database systems like MySql, oracle and MariaDB etc. It provides facility to create database, table and to create new users that means all necessary facility is available.
-It supports three platforms Windows, Linux and macOS.
+OmniDB is one of the GUI tools it supports different database systems like MySql, Oracle, MariaDB, etc. It provides a facility to create a database, table, and new users, which means all necessary facility is available.
+It supports three platforms Windows, Linux, and macOS.

-- We can easily add or remove connections from the server that means we can easily configure.
+- We can easily add or remove connections from the server, which means we can configure.

 - It provides an auto complete and syntax highlighting facility to save time and avoid mistakes of users.

-- It also provides a dashboard to users to show information about the current database.
+- It also provides a dashboard for users to show information about the current database.